CyberFlameGO/svnpython/Doc/library/io.rst

       Whether line buffering is enabled.

-.. class:: StringIO(initial_value=u'', newline=None)
+.. class:: StringIO(initial_value='', newline=None)

-   An in-memory stream for unicode text.
+   An in-memory stream for text.
 It inherits :class:`TextIOWrapper`.

-   The initial value of the buffer (an empty unicode string by default) can be set by providing *initial_value*.
+   The initial value of the buffer (an empty string by default) can be set by providing *initial_value*.
 The *newline* argument works like that of :class:`TextIOWrapper`.
 The default is to do no newline translation.

    :class:`StringIO` provides this method in addition to those from :class:`TextIOWrapper` and its parents:

    .. method:: getvalue()

-      Return a ``unicode`` containing the entire contents of the buffer at any time before the :class:`StringIO` object's :meth:`close` method is called.
+      Return a ``str`` containing the entire contents of the buffer at any time before the :class:`StringIO` object's :meth:`close` method is called.